SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Basic Information</summary>

-- Birthdate 12/14
+- Birthdate : December 14th
-- Malleus Riako
+- Malleus Draconia Riako
--
+- I'm a clingy person & get easily attached
 </details>

 <details>
 <summary> Before You Interact</summary>
 I have chronic loneliness & am diagnosed autism spectrum disorder.
 Do be respectful and use tone tags with me if possible.
 I am often times disconnected with people and their emotions and occasionally, reality—even if you're seemingly close to me.
 However, I do try my best to empathize.
 Regardless, I am legitimately mentally unwell.
 Sometimes, I will go quiet.
 That doesn't mean I'm upset per se, just simply uninterested or something else.
 I have poor recollection, and might not remember you or certain details well.
 My personality and mood swings shift randomly, do be patient whenever it happens.
-I experience mini-shutdowns somewhat frequently, but they are mostly short.
+I am frequently fatigued.
 Often daydreaming or mindlessly wandering.
 </details>

 <details>
 <summary> Do Not Interact</summary>

-[Basic DNI Criteria](https://dni-criteria.carrd.co/) : I block freely.
+[Basic DNI Criteria](https://dni-criteria.carrd.co/) +ㅤI block freely.
 Just don't be an asshole.
 - Befriending me, then expecting a romantic relationship
-- IWEC : Yumeship / Selfship doubles
 - Intimate jokes, unless you're close with me
 - Infantilising me because of my disability
 - Unable to communicate in any capacity